.

 Reports to: Environmental Justice Outreach Coordinator

 The Alliance of the Southeast (ASE) is seeking four dedicated and energetic Environmental Justice Outreach Workers.
-Team members will engage directly with Southeast Side residents about local air quality concerns, provide information about an local air monitoring program, and help build community power around environmental justice issues.
+Team members will engage directly with Southeast Side residents about local air quality concerns, provide information about a local air monitoring program, and help build community power around environmental justice issues.
 This position offers an opportunity to make a meaningful impact in communities disproportionately affected by industrial pollution.

 The outreach team will roll out an air monitoring program designed to help analyze the amount of pollution experienced by households on Chicago’s Southeast Side.
 This data will be crucial in documenting environmental health disparities and supporting community advocacy efforts.
 The team will perform outreach to and help identify households willing host air monitors for the air monitoring program.
 Training will be provided for the air monitoring program.